The thyroid gland, superfood and how diet can affect it

 - large amounts of white flour and other highly processed products

-How much works is individual, but it can be valuable to test for periods and check how you feel.
+How much works is individual, but it can be worthwhile to test for periods and see how you feel.

 7. Choose more natural skincare

-What you rub on your skin is also absorbed to some extent.
-Many choose deodorant and skincare with fewer additives, for example coconut oil or almond oil, to reduce unnecessary chemical exposure.
+What you apply to the skin is also absorbed to some extent.
+Many people choose deodorant and skincare with fewer additives, such as coconut oil or almond oil, to reduce unnecessary chemical exposure.

 Diet and the thyroid

 The thyroid needs several different nutrients to function normally.
-Two of the more noted ones are iodine and selenium.
+Two of the more well-known are iodine and selenium.

-- Iodine is needed for the body to be able to produce thyroid hormones.
+- Iodine is needed for the body to produce thyroid hormones.

 - Selenium is part of enzymes that are important for the thyroid's normal function and the body's antioxidant defenses.